People's State of Hesse: Post-War reorganization

-After the German surrender in May 1945, at the end of World War II, the Rhine river formed the boundary between the French and American occupation zones, meaning that Rhenish Hesse was in the French zone, while the rest of the state lay in the American Zone.
+After the German surrender in May 1945 at the end of World War II, the Rhine river formed the boundary between the French and American occupation zones, which put Rhenish Hesse in the French zone while the rest of the state lay in the American Zone.

-On 14 April 1945, Ludwig Bergsträsser was entrusted by the US military government with the task of building a regional administration, as Chairman of a "German Government" (Deutsche Regierung) based in Darmstadt (his title was changed to "President" on 8 May 1945).
-Around the beginning of August, Bergsträsser's authority was extended over the whole of the former provinces of Starkenburg and Upper Hesse and his administration was renamed as the "German Government of the State of Hesse" (Deutsche Regierung des Landes Hessen).
+On 14 April 1945, the US military government entrusted Ludwig Bergsträsser with the task of building a regional administration as chairman of a "German Government" based in Darmstadt.
+On 8 August, Bergsträsser's authority was extended over the whole of the former provinces of Starkenburg and Upper Hesse, and his administration was renamed the "German Government of the State of Hesse" (Deutsche Regierung des Landes Hessen).

-After the proclamation of Greater Hesse by the American military administration on 19 September 1945, the Darmstadt-based "German government" was renamed the "Government President of Hesse" (Regierungspräsident Hessen) on 4 November 1945, and finally the "Government President of Darmstadt" (Regierungspräsident Darmstadt) on 21 January 1946.
-Thus the People's State became the Darmstadt Regierungsbezirk within the State of Hesse.
+The proclamation of Greater Hesse by the American military administration on 19 September 1945 combined Upper Hesse, Starkenburg and the part of Rhenish Hesse that lay east of the Rhine with the former Prussian province of Hesse-Nassau.
+The state took its modern name of Hesse on 1 December 1946.
+The majority of Rhenish Hesse became part of the new state of Rhineland-Palatinate.

-Rhine-Hesse and the modern-day Westerwaldkreis and Rhein-Lahn-Kreis became part of the state of Rhineland-Palatinate in 1946, as the Rhine Hesse (merged with the Rhenish Palatinate to create the Rheinhessen-Pfalz Regierungsbezirk in 1968, which was disbanded in 2000) and Montabaur (merged into the Koblenz Regierungsbezirk in 1968, which was disbanded in 2000) Regierungsbezirken.